 In the skim-reading phase, Rossum extracts all text from the document and identifies the spatial location of the information on the page.
 This generates a map of the content of the document.
 The goal of this phase is to identify the overall, rough layout of the information within the document.
 As humans, this is what we normally do when we see a document and instantly categorize it as an invoice or some other document before we’ve even read the data.
 In the data localization phase, Rossum’s AI engine focuses on the specific areas within the map of the document where it expects there to be data.
 Over time, our system acquires, through deep learning, a general understanding of what an invoice looks like, and can use that information to find the correct areas of focus.
 Our solution doesn’t miss a beat.
 Furthermore, Rossum is specifically designed to prefer identifying spaces but is also trained to carefully reject false positives before capturing data.
 Finally, in the precise reading phase, Rossum uses the focal points identified in the previous phase to carefully and precisely extract the data.
 Rossum has the ability to make multiple verifications of the data it is extracting.
 It compares it to past invoices and then runs the calculations to make sure that the entire document is internally consistent.
 The end result is rapid, highly accurate data capture that can be applied to one document, or hundreds.

 We have already mentioned that there are two main OCR techniques or methodologies when it comes to data capture.
 The first is traditional, template-based OCR.
 This enables up to 50% of document processing tasks to be automated.
 On the other hand, expensive experts are required to be on hand to maintain the system and implementation can be expensive.
 There will always need to be new rules and templates created.
 Template-based OCR also suffers from being difficult and time-consuming to use and it’s challenging to train your employees to be able to effectively use these systems.
 Finally, hours of work per employee are lost in mere management and maintenance.
 The other technique is to use deep-learning technology in the form of neural networks for OCR data capture.
-This system allows for accurate text extraction from image using machine learning.
+This system allows for accurate text extraction from image using OCR machine learning.
 These neural networks can recognize the underlying relationships in sets of data the same way the human mind operates.
 With this form of OCR, up to 98% of tasks can be completely automated.
 Maintenance is automatically done by the AI engine.
 This means that it is much faster and easier to use.
 Plus, a cognitive OCR solution requires virtually zero implementation time or effort.
 It just works, straight out of the box.

 Rossum is not the only OCR option for data capture available.
 However, we have not been able to find a software solution that provides the same level of functionality and usability anywhere.
 As yet, we are the only ones who have built a completely setupless data capture solution that is also incredibly easy to use.
 There isn’t even an industry-wide benchmark to compare other solutions if they were out there.
 The simple fact is that all the other OCR products we’ve tested simply could not process documents at the scale that Rossum is able to do.
 In businesses all over the world, billions of invoices are constantly being processed.
 A truly practical OCR solution needs to be able to capture data at high volumes, meaning large numbers of documents like invoices.
-If you’re interested in learning more about our unique OCR software, try out the live demo today.
+If you’re interested in learning more about our unique OCR software, try out the free trial today.
 In the end, our primary objective is to come alongside human operators and help them as much as possible.
 We do not want to replace human employees but want to give them the ability to do their tasks faster than ever before.
 Rossum has the capability to reduce monthly keystrokes per person from around 60,000 to only 4,500, freeing team members to be able to focus on more fulfilling and impactful roles.
 Plus, our solution is cloud-based which means that you can always easily access the data capture process from any device with a web browser.
 We have designed our user experience to be welcoming and intuitive, reflecting our focus on employees and helping businesses to be able to serve their customers with more speed and flexibility than ever before.